RV living allows you to explore numerous parts of the world while providing you the comfort of home.

 The temperature monitor is a must-have to keep while you’re RVing with your pets.
 It helps you to monitor temperature and take measures accordingly.
 Why would I mention it in my list of 15 must-have dog RV accessories?

 The reason is pretty obvious.
-While you’re out at someplace, they don’t allow you to bring your dogs; you can keep a check on the temperature of your RV.
+While you’re out someplace, they don’t allow you to bring your dogs; you can keep a check on the temperature of your RV.
 You don’t want your pet to lie in very hot or freezing temperatures.

 With the help of a temperature monitor, you can not only observe the conditions but also turn the air conditioner on or off as per requirement.
 Additionally, you would know and take steps if the air conditioner is malfunctioning.